hazemhesham-1/react-quiz/README.md

 - 🔁 **Retry Quiz**: Option to retake the quiz.
 - 🗄️ **JSON Server**: Simulate a backend server for storing quiz questions.

+## Demo

+View the live demo of the app: [React Quiz App](https://react-quiz-hazem.netlify.app)

+**Note**: The App is using a fake REST API to simulate backend data. so the demo may not work as expected.

 ## Technologies Used

 - **React**: JavaScript library for building user interfaces.